 British Airways (One World)

-Direct flights London Heathrow to Helsinki, sometimes worth a look also for flights from elsewhere on the British Isles to Helsinki, but these mostly involve a transfer, usually at LHR.
-Price includes checked luggage and a cold meal/snack.
+Direct flights London Heathrow and Manchester to Helsinki, sometimes worth a look also for flights from elsewhere on the British Isles to Helsinki, but these mostly involve a transfer, usually at LHR.
+Price usually includes checked luggage and a cold meal/snack.

 Finnair (One World)